daipom/fluentd-docs-gitbook/deployment/source-only-mode.md

 * `path` is automatically determined by default.
 * `overflow_action` is `drop_oldest_chunk` by default.

-If need, you can configure some options for the buffer in System Configuration.
+If needed, you can configure some options for the buffer in System Configuration.
 Please see the following for details.

 * [System Configuration - source_only_buffer section](system-config.md#less-than-source_only_buffer-greater-than-section).